mitschabaude/montgomery/README.md

 - Make it usable for arbitrary elliptic curves.
 This shouldn't be hard because the Wasm generation code is already generic over the prime (and limb size), and the MSM has nothing specific to the curve except for the scalar bit length.
 So, this is just a matter of organizing the code.
 The vision is to export the building blocks so that people can build the Wasm module that exactly contains what they need, for their curve of interest.
 See `createFiniteFieldWat` in [src/finite-field-generate.js](src/finite-field-generate.js).
 - Ship pre-generated code for the most popular curves, e.g. BLS12-381, Pasta
 - **MAKE THIS FASTER!!** This is supposed to be the fastest possible implementation of everything that's here.
 Every change that demostrably makes this faster is highly welcome.
 Known speed TODOs:
-  - Refactor the point layout in memory, to use less memory.
-Right now, we store 64 bit limbs (which only contain 30 non-zero bits), and we store 4 variants of each point.
-Instead, we should store 32 bits limbs (with 30 non-zero bits) and at most 2 variants of each point (the point and its endo-scaled version; we don't need to store their negatives)
   - Implement a version (should be optional) that uses SIMD instructions
   - Implement a version (should be optional) that is parallelized using Wasm multithreading